mbglab/TmDesignAI/README.md

 ## Terminator Strength Prediction Model

 ### Description
-This model is trained to predict the strength of terminator sequences based on provided sequence data.
+This model is trained to predict the strength of terminators based on provided sequence data.

 ### Files
-- `shujudaquan_new.txt`: A dataset containing terminator sequences and corresponding  terminator strength values.
+- `features.txt`: a dataset containing terminator sequences, features, and corresponding terminator strength values.
-- `seq606_RNAfold.txt`: File containing minimum free energy (MFE) values computed using RNAfold.
+- `seq606_RNAfold.txt`: the file containing minimum free energy (MFE) values computed using RNAfold.
-- `SVR_model.py`: Main script for data processing, feature extraction, and model training.
+- `SVR_model.py`: the main script for data processing, feature extraction, and model training.

 ---